 We decided to be rich for a few days — even though it might mean some poverty later.
 The best place for this seemed to be Hong Kong, and in particular “our” neighborhood, the International Financial Center.
 That’s basically a world-class shopping mall with skyscrapers sprouting out the top and a vast transit center beneath.
-The tallest building in the picture below, Two International Finance Center, stands at the western, left, end, and our hotel, the Four Seasons, a couple blocks to the right, at the eastern end, eclipsing the building with the noticeable mast on top.
+The tallest building in the picture below, Two International Finance Center, stands at the eastern, left, end, and our hotel, the Four Seasons, a couple blocks to the right, at the western end, eclipsing the building with the noticeable mast on top.

-Though it cost a bit more, we had asked for a room on a floor above the 35th, insuring a magnificent view.
+Though it would cost a bit more, we had asked for a room on a floor above the 35th, insuring a magnificent view.
 But the hotel had overbooked, maybe for the New Year, and offered us one on just 18 instead.
 To make up for the disappointment, they gave us a suite — and one that included privileges at the Executive Club.
 Having now seen how the Other Half lives, I think I am beginning to understand what makes money so attractive.

 Also not obvious are the hidden ports for electronics, or the portable controls for the sheers and the curtains on the windows.
 We operated these once, for the thrill of it, and then left them all open all the time, using Kowloon as our night-light.

 On this trip we had begun seeing “Do Not Disturb” signs that operate electrically instead of relying on cards hung on the door.
-Here, there’s a switch not just by the entrance, but another set by the bed so that you can change your preference without getting up.
+In this room, there’s a switch not just by the entrance, but another set by the bed so that you can change your preference without getting up.
 I would be surprised if the “Please Make Up Room” signal didn’t light up in the attendant’s room as well.

 I reckon that the suite is about the size of our entire condo back in Seattle.
 It has two or three times as many chairs — and definitely three times as many television sets, once you notice the little one set into the mirrored wall at the foot of the tub.
 The walk-in closet is perhaps better called a dressing room: it’s large enough to have its own artwork.